 - Avoid excessive bleeds, as they can affect blood chemistry and alter data

-- Be sure that the doses administered are sufficient that observable dose-dependent toxic effects can be measured
+- Be sure that the doses administered are sufficient to allow measurement of observable dose-dependent toxic effects

-Lastly, the sponsor should build a team ahead of time, with an appropriately experienced project manager and study director, as well as any other external expertise required for the program’s specific domain.
-It is also important to establish the relationship among all members of the team so that all can target the same goal.
+Lastly, the sponsor should build a team ahead of time, with an appropriately experienced project manager and study director, and any other external expertise required for the program’s specific domain.
+It is also important to establish relationships among all members of the team so that all can focus on the same goal.
 Open communication, including monitoring and reporting, among all groups is essential to understanding and achieving program goals.

 When designing clinical protocols, the patient profile should be considered carefully.
 Highly restrictive eligibility criteria could be scientifically sound but make recruitment impossible.

 Functional areas should be discussed with a CRO from the beginning of study preparation to ensure proper organization of all study-related activities.
 Keeping study goals and endpoints in mind is crucial in this process.
-There are also several documentation considerations that should be established prior to start or early on to ensure smooth study conduct as well as regulatory and ethics compliance.
+There are also several documentation considerations that should be established prior to start-up or early in the study to ensure smooth study conduct and regulatory and ethics compliance.

 Among these considerations: